 President Tarshia L. Stanley, St. Catherine University

 Tarshia L. Stanley is Dean of the School of Humanities, Arts, and Sciences and Associate Professor of English at St. Catherine University in St. Paul, MN.
 She teaches courses in film and media studies particularly as it pertains to images of women of African descent.
-She has authored several articles critiquing Black women in African, African American, and Caribbean cinema as well as Black female iconography in American popular culture and literature.
+She has authored articles critiquing Black women in African, African American, and Caribbean cinema as well as Black female iconography in American popular culture and literature.
 Stanley has edited a forthcoming volume for the Modern Language Association’s teaching series entitled Approaches to Teaching the Works of Octavia E. Butler in the Academy.
 She received the A.B. from Duke University and the MA and Ph.D. from the University of Florida where she was a McKnight Doctoral Fellow.